 Clinical stage I non-seminoma testicular cancer

-- RPLND.
+RPLND.
 As described above, this is surgery to remove the retroperitoneal lymph nodes in the back of the abdomen.
 After an RPLND, the risk of recurrence is less than 10% if no cancer is found at surgery.
-Most of these recurrences occur in the lungs or the lymph nodes in the chest and they almost always occur within two years after the RPLND.
+Most of these recurrences occur in the lungs or the lymph nodes in the chest and they almost always occur within 2 years after the RPLND.

 Clinical stage I seminoma testicular cancer